shahinwahab/professional-voice-assistant/README.md

 ---

-*Professional Voice Assistant - Bringing the future of AI interaction to your fingertips*
+*Professional Voice Assistant - Brings future of AI interaction to you*